Pakistan–United States relations: CENTO and SEATO

-Pakistan was a leading member of the Central Treaty Organization (CENTO) and the Southeast Asia Treaty Organization (SEATO) from its adoption in 1954–55 and allied itself with the United States during the most of the Cold war.
+Pakistan was a leading member of the Central Treaty Organization (CENTO) and the Southeast Asia Treaty Organization (SEATO) from its adoption in 1954–55 and allied itself with the United States during most of the Cold war.
 In 1971–72, Pakistan ended its alliance with the United States after the East-Pakistan war in which East Pakistan successfully seceded with the aid of India.
 The promise of economic aid from the United States was instrumental in creating these agreements.

-During the Indo-Pakistani War of 1965, the United States refused to provide any military support to as against its pledged.
-This generated widespread anti-American feelings and emotions in Pakistan that the United States was no longer a reliable ally.
+During the Indo-Pakistani War of 1965, the United States refused to provide any military support to Pakistan, going against her pledge.
+This generated widespread anti-American feelings and emotions in the country, believing that the United States was no longer a reliable ally.
 According to C. Christine Fair, the U.S. cut off arms supplies because Pakistan "started the war with India by using regular military personnel disguised as mujahideen."
 According to Fair, in 1971 "the Pakistanis were angry at the U.S. again, for not bailing them out from another war they started against India."